MileHacker Logo

 Weather on Skye changes quickly.
 A bright, sunny morning turns into heavy rain or dense fog within minutes.
 Dress in layers to adapt.

-Midges: These little, biting insects pose a concern from late May to September, notably during still, damp conditions and at dawn or dusk.
+Midges: These little, biting insects pose a concern from the end of The months Of may through september, notably during still, damp conditions and at dawn or dusk.
 They are most prevalent near water or in sheltered, vegetated areas.

 High Season June - August